jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 the native windows libraries.

 #### 2.1.2.
 CPUID on Linux (Not Implemented)

+Classes and methods that rely on Windows API or the `cpuid.dll` library are marked as `[SupportedOSPlatform("windows")]`.
+In the UML diagram, these are marked as blue.

 You can see in the UML diagram, that the code is not implemented for Linux.
 However, the software is architected that it could be easy to add.